Frequently Asked Questions

 It can involve all three, depending on what the business actually needs.
 Sometimes the right starting point is diagnosis.
 Sometimes it is stabilising an existing setup.
 Sometimes the business has clearly outgrown workarounds and needs a stronger custom system built around the way it operates.

 I mainly work with small and mid-sized businesses in operationally demanding environments.
-That includes warehousing, clinics, appointment-based businesses, aesthetic and beauty businesses, trade services, and other businesses where workflow, records, handovers, and day-to-day control matter.
+That includes warehousing, aesthetic & wellness practices, appointment-based businesses, aesthetic and beauty businesses, trade services, and other businesses where workflow, records, handovers, and day-to-day control matter.

 It is usually a good fit if the business is still functioning, but at too high a hidden cost.
 That often means repeated mistakes, too much manual correction, too many spreadsheets or side systems, weak handovers, unreliable visibility, or too much dependence on certain people holding the process together.